COVID-19 vaccine booster eligibility by province and territory in Canada

 Health Canada on Nov.
 9 authorized use of the Pfizer-BioNTech COVID-19 vaccine as a booster for all people 18 and older, to be administered at least six months after completing a primary vaccine course.
 These boosters contain a full dose of the Pfizer vaccine.

-A few weeks earlier, NACI recommended third vaccine doses be administered to certain immunocompromised individuals at least 28 days after their previous dose.
+In early September, NACI recommended third vaccine doses be administered to certain immunocompromised individuals at least 28 days after their previous dose.
 Each province and territory has enacted a third-dose policy for immunocompromised people.

 Third doses are considered part of a primary vaccine course, while boosters are meant to be given when vaccine effectiveness wanes and often, but not always, contain a smaller dosage.

 Public opinion on the matter appears to sway in favour of booster shots.
 The vast majority of Canadians have expressed interest in one, according to a survey commissioned by CTV News, with 69 per cent of respondents saying they were interested and 15 per cent saying they were somewhat interested.

 ELIGIBILITY FOR ADDITIONAL DOSES BY PROVINCE AND TERRITORY